-Greek lawmakers will vote this weekend on a controversial austerity bill that Athens needs to avoid a messy default but which is fuelling a domestic political and social crisis that has brought thousands of Greeks out on the streets in protest.
+Greek lawmakers will vote this weekend on a controversial austerity bill that Athens needs to avoid a messy default, but which is fuelling a domestic political and social crisis that has brought thousands of Greeks out on the streets in protest.

-Analysts expect the deeply unpopular package to be adopted by parliament on Sunday after being discussed in committee on Saturday, but the political situation remains highly unstable and a number of lawmakers have said they would vote against it.
+Analysts expect the deeply unpopular package to be adopted by parliament on Sunday after being discussed in committee on Saturday, but the political situation remains highly unstable, and a number of lawmakers have said they would vote against it.

-Even after the vote is completed, the EU expects the government to specify a further 325 million euros ($430 million)of spending cuts before it agrees to the 130-billion-euro bailout.
+Even after the vote is completed, the EU expects the government to specify a further 325 million euros ($430 million) of spending cuts before it agrees to the 130-billion-euro bailout.

-The EU and IMF have been exasperated by a series of broken promises and weeks of disagreement over the terms of the bailout, which would be Greece's second since 2010, and will not release the aid if they do not get clear commitments by main party leaders that the reforms will be implemented.
+The EU and IMF have been exasperated by a series of broken promises and weeks of disagreement over the terms of the bailout, which would be Greece's second since 2010, and they will not release the aid if they do not get clear commitments by main party leaders that the reforms will be implemented.